Incident DetailsCause of Death:

 Detective Elza O'Dell died from gunshot wounds he suffered one week earlier after being shot when he and his partner tried to arrest a subject.

 The 38-year-old suspect was shot three times by Detective O'Dell and charged with first-degree murder.
-He was later convicted of manslaughter and sentenced to two to 21 years in prison in a change of venue to Porter County.
+He was later convicted of manslaughter and sentenced to two to 21 years in prison.
 The offender was paroled in 1960 with a condition he return to his native Puerto Rico.

 • Detective O'Dell is the first African-American law enforcement line of duty death in Lake County.